Published on 06-Jul-2020

 Based on inspection results, take appropriate follow-up actions, such as repairs, further testing, or monitoring.

-Adhering to a standardized procedure is essential to ensure the accuracy and reliability of the inspection process.
+Adhering to a standardised procedure is essential to ensure the accuracy and reliability of the inspection process.

 The procedure for performing Ultrasonic Testing is a meticulously orchestrated process that relies on advanced technology, precise techniques, and the expertise of trained professionals.